alizashub/capstone-1/src/main/resources/README.md

 1. Open the project in IntelliJ IDEA
 2. Run the `Main.java` file
 3. Follow the on-screen prompts to navigate menus
-4. Transactions are automatically saved to `transactions.csv`
+4. All Transactions are automatically saved to `transactions.csv`

 ---

-## 💾 Data Format
+## 💾 CSV Format

 Transactions are stored in CSV format with pipe delimiters:
 ```